-There’s a fast Qualcomm Snapdragon 865 processor paired up with 8 or 12GB RAM and 128 or 256GB of storage with both models as well.
-The OnePlus 8 Pro model boasts faster LPDDR5 RAM, but our benchmarks show no performance difference between the two what so ever.
+There’s a fast Qualcomm Snapdragon 865 processor paired up with 8 or 12GB RAM and 128 or 256GB of storage with both models.
+The OnePlus 8 Pro model boasts faster LPDDR5 RAM, but our benchmarks show no performance difference between the two whatsoever.
 Whether you’re gaming or just browsing the web, the OnePlus 8 series offers top-tier performance.

 Day to day, the two handsets feel identical.
 Performance junkies needn’t worry about missing out if they don’t opt for the Pro model.
-These are two of the fastest phones on the market and there’s not an app you can throw at them they can’t handle.
+These are two of the fastest phones on the market, and there’s no app you can throw at them they can’t handle.
 It’s only when you start diving into other features that we begin to see meaningful differences in the user experience.

 With beefy performance and high refresh rate displays, you might be concerned about battery life.
-The 90Hz OnePlus 8 does offer longer screen-on time than the 120Hz 8 Pro.
+The 90Hz OnePlus 8 does offer a longer screen-on time than the 120Hz 8 Pro.
 However, both handsets will easily get you through a full day of use without having to switch to 60Hz mode.
-That’s not something you can say about a lot of phones with high refresh displays on the market right now.
+That’s not something you can say about many phones with high refresh displays on the market right now.

 Extra features for a few more dollars

-More meaningful differences can be found in the extra features packed into the OnePlus 8 Pro, as these are what justify the Pro model’s higher price.
+More meaningful differences can be found in the extra features packed into the OnePlus 8 Pro, as these justify the Pro model’s higher price.

 The more expensive phone also sports lightning-fast 30W wireless charging, although you’ll need to use a proprietary OnePlus WarpCharge dock to unlock the full speeds.
 That’s a bit more money you’ll have to throw OnePlus’ way to get your hands on its very best tech.

-I can live without IP68 and wireless charging to save $200, but the Pro is built for consumers who love these premium features.
+I can live without IP68 and wireless charging to save some cash, but the Pro is built for consumers who love these premium features.

-Both phones share a bunch of great features too though.
-There’s in-display fingerprint scanners, which work really well.
+Both phones share a bunch of great features, too, though.
+There are in-display fingerprint scanners, which work really well.
 The two models also sport 30W wired charging that will get you up and running again in just a few minutes.
-They sport WiFi 6 and 5G capabilities, with support for the same network bands.
+They sport Wi-Fi 6 and 5G capabilities, with support for the same network bands.

 With a very similar design, weight, and size, these two really are more similar than they are different.
 Until you get to the camera.